grantmacken/glider/README.md

 ├── assets -> into static-assets volume -> export as static-assets.tar
 ├── code   -> into xqerl-code volume -> export as xqerl-code.tar
 ├── data   -> into xqerl-database volume -> export as xqerl-database.tar
-└── proxy
-    └── conf -> into proxy-conf volume -> export as proxy-conf.tar
+└── proxy -> into proxy volume -> export as proxy.tar
 ```

 Build artifact tars are in the `_deploy` directory.